-There are several treatments that can be performed on patient to solve this problem.
+There are several treatments that can be performed on the patient to solve this problem.
 These include medication, procedures, surgery.
-Other than these certain type of lotions are also used to reduce the impact but they are not long lasting and can lead to other problems
+Other than these certain type of lotions are also used to reduce the impact but they are not long-lasting and can lead to other problems

-- Anti percipient are given to patients, they can be present in either gel or solution form.
-These anti percipient contains aluminum chlorohydrate.
+- Anti percipient is given to patients, they can be present in either gel or solution form.
+This anti percipient contains aluminum chlorohydrate.
 These solutions need to be of higher concentration.
 It takes 3 to 5 days for these solutions to work and show improvement.
 But they can cause skin irritation.

-- Medication known as anticholinegrics that are taken by mouth can prove to be affective too.
-But a number of side effects can be noticed including drowsiness, dryness of mouth etc.
+- Medication known as anticholinergics that are taken by mouth can prove to be effective too.
+But a number of side effects can be noticed including drowsiness, dryness of mouth, etc.

 - Botulinum toxin injections are used to control sweating by blocking neutral sweat glands.
-It is approved by food and drugs administration.
-Impact is said to last for 6 to 9 months.
+It is approved by the food and drug administration.
+The impact is said to last for 6 to 9 months.
 But it is very painful, certain measures have been taken to reduce pain, use of ice can considerably reduce pain.

-- A device using microwave can be used promises to be affective to reduce excessive sweating under arms.
+- A device using a microwave can be used promises to be effective to reduce excessive sweating underarms.

 - There are different types of surgical treatments that are used to solve hyperhidrosis.

-- Endoscopic thoracic sympathectomyis another surgical option that is used when the hyperhidrosis in Islamabad cannot be solved by any other treatment.
-In this process the nerves that send signals to sweat glands are cut burned.
-It is considered to be safe procedure.
+- Endoscopic thoracic sympathectomy is another surgical option that is used when hyperhidrosis in Islamabad cannot be solved by any other cosmetic surgery treatments.
+In this process, the nerves that send signals to sweat glands are cut burned.
+It is considered to be a safe procedure.
 It also shows satisfactory results.
-Hyperhidrosis on face, hands and under arms can be treated with ETS.
+Hyperhidrosis on the face, hands, and underarms can be treated with ETS.
 But foot hyperhidrosis is not preferably treated with this surgery as there is a chance that it might result in dysfunction.
 Other side effects include sweating on body parts other than the one that had undergone surgery and dryness of hands.

 Certain tips can be followed to reduce sweating.
 Listed below are some of the tips, if followed, can stop sweating from being visible on clothes: